Open-Systems-Pharmacology/Cimetidine-Model/Evaluation/Input/Content/Section2.2_Data.md

 #### 2.2.2.3 Model update due to PK-Sim V10 conversion

-As a consequence of updating the cimetidine PBPK model to PK-Sim version 10, the K<sub>i</sub> needed to be readjusted.
+As a consequence of updating the cimetidine PBPK model to PK-Sim version 10, the CYP3A4 K<sub>i</sub> value needed to be readjusted.
 For this purpose, AUC ratios of the following clinical DDI studies were used to inform K<sub>i</sub> in an additional parameter identification:

 | Publication                      | Interaction of cimetidine with:                              |
 | :------------------------------------- | :------------------------------|